 Insulin has to enter the body's bloodstream to work.
-Insulin must be given by injection.
-It can't be taken by mouth, because it is broken down in the stomach during digestion.
-So to get it into the blood, it must be injected into the fat layer.
+Currently, insulin must be given by injection.
+It can't be taken by mouth because it is broken down in the stomach during digestion.
+An oral form that can make it through the stomach is also being developed.
+But for now, to get it into the blood, it must be injected into the fat layer under the skin.
 This is often done in the arm, thigh, or belly.
 Different sites on the body allow the insulin to enter the blood at different rates.
 Insulin injected into the belly wall works the fastest.
 Injecting it into the thigh works the slowest.

 The timing of insulin injections is very important.

-Rapid-acting and short-acting insulin often needs to be given before meals.
+Rapid-acting and short-acting insulin.
+This often needs to be given before meals.
 Or before sugar from a meal starts to enter the bloodstream.

-Intermediate-acting insulin or mixed insulin needs to be taken at the same time every day along with a fixed eating schedule.
+Intermediate-acting insulin or mixed insulin.
+This needs to be taken at the same time every day along with a fixed eating schedule.

-Long-acting insulin should be taken at the same time every day.
-But your meal times can be flexible.
+Long-acting insulin.
+This should be taken at the same time every day.
+But your mealtimes can be flexible.

 Always talk with your healthcare provider about your own insulin treatment.
-He or she can tell you where to inject the insulin, how much to inject, and how often.
+They can tell you where to inject the insulin, how much to inject, and how often.
 Your provider can tell you the times of day you should take it.
 Bring your glucose testing results to your appointment.
 Your provider can help you make the adjustments needed in your insulin schedule and dosing.